gjf/gjf_bt/README.md

 1. aptX / aptXHD if supported by audio
 2. If aptX is not supported - SBC codec will be used, but with the following customization:
  - Dual Channel for any audio connection
  - Maximum bitrate depending on your choice during installation.
 Test it on your headphones.
 Normally 454 kbit/s is OK with any headphones, personally I use 576 kbit/s without any problems.
-If something is not working - just re-install the module with new bitrate os uninstall it completely.
+If something is not working - just re-install the module with new bitrate or uninstall it completely.

 These changes will increase a quality of the sound when using wireless audio.